mesonbuild/meson/docs/markdown/Dependencies.md

 intl, which is built into GNU or musl libc but otherwise comes as a `system` dependency.

-In these cases meson provides convenience wrappers for the `system` dependency, but first checks if the functionality is usable by default.
+In these cases Meson provides convenience wrappers for the `system` dependency, but first checks if the functionality is usable by default.

 ## CMake